wsteadman/Steadman-Data-Science-Portfolio/README.md

 - **Project Description**:This unsupervised machine learning application lets users explore KMeans clustering across different datasets.
 Built using Streamlit and scikit-learn, the app includes functionality to upload a custom dataset or select sample datasets, scale features, run KMeans clustering, apply PCA for visualization, and use the Elbow Method and Silhouette Score to determine the optimal number of clusters.

 - **Application**: Helpful for identifying natural groupings in data without supervision.
-Ideal for exploring dataset structure, optimal dimensionality reduction, and clustering metrics with interactive visuals and automatic preprocessing.
+Ideal for exploring dataset structure, optimal dimensionality reduction, and clustering metrics with interactive visuals and automatic preprocessing!

 - **Take Aways**:
-  - Built an interactive KMeans clustering pipeline, from preprocessing to analysis with parameter customization.
+  - App built around an interactive KMeans clustering pipeline, from preprocessing to analysis with significant parameter customization.
   - Implemented PCA capabilites to visualize high-dimensional data & created evaluation metrics (Elbow and Silhouette) to assist users in identifying optimal cluster counts.

 - [Link to Unseupervised ML App Project](https://github.com/wsteadman/Steadman-Data-Science-Portfolio/tree/main/MLUnsupervisedApp)